Princeton-Cabernet/p4-projects/AES.p4app/README.md

 There are 5 different lookup tables each having 256 entries, totalling about 4KB.
 However, when compiled to target, each table is placed into multiple copies, so it takes about 160KB of table memory.

+This implementation works on the BMV2 behavioral model.
+Please check out [AES-tofino](../AES-tofino/) for an implementation on the Barefoot Tofino programmable switch hardware.

 ## Compiling the code

 You may use [`p4app`](https://github.com/p4lang/p4app/) to quickly set up envorinment and run P4 code: use the `wire` example (1 switch, 2 hosts example) and replace the P4 program.